Preserving Traditional Handicrafts: The Ethical Work of Okhai | Blog

 "The hand of a craftsman engaged in his craft is always pure."

-In this case its the inspiring work of the craftswomen and artisans engaged with Okhai, that results in the creation of handicraft products that have nothing but pure and good intentions behind it!
-Thanks to my girl @kometjuice, along with whom I spent the past one month working at a grass root level of one of the most ethical NGO’s I know of.
+In this case, it is the inspiring work of the craftswomen and artisans engaged with Okhai that results in the creation of handicraft products that have nothing but pure and positive intentions!
+A special thanks to my friend @kometjuice, with whom I spent the past month working at the grassroots level of one of the most ethical NGO’s I know.

-I have never before been to a place that felt so serene and holds such positivity that it radiates good vibes 24×7!
-A place where peacocks are as common as stray dogs and cows greet you at every corner.
-Where cycling is second nature and the milky-way seems just at an arms reach.
+I have never before visited a place that felt so serene and exuded such positivity, radiating good vibes 24×7!
+A place where peacocks are as common as stray dogs, and cows greet you at every corner.
+Where cycling is second nature and the Milky Way seems just within reach.

-Mithapur has the look of an oasis in a desolate landscape with TATA Chemical Plants as its skyline.
+Mithapur resembles an oasis in a desolate landscape, with TATA Chemical Plants forming its skyline.

 OKHAI-POST IMAGES-13

-So….. what is this NGO I am speaking of and how has it swept me off my feet?
+So….. what is this NGO I’m speaking of and how has it captured my heart?

 Continue reading